gfarnadi/gfarnadi.github.io/student.md

 # Research Group

 ## Open Opportunities
-If you are interested in any of these opportunities, please follow the application instructions bellow.
+If you are interested to join the lab, please follow the application instructions bellow.

-- one research internship position (fully funded) (Reasoning in Deep learning)

 ## Current students